Compassionate Endodontists New York/NYC

-In many cases, Dr. Kaplan can successfully retreat your root canal and avoid an endodontic bone surgery or extraction.
+In many cases, the doctors at Compassionate Endodontists New York/NYC can successfully retreat your root canal and avoid an endodontic bone surgery or extraction.

 A failure in a previous root canal usually manifests as pain or discomfort.
 Many patients also report experiencing severe pain when the tooth is exposed to hot or cold temperatures.
 You might have swelling or bleeding around the tooth, and facial swelling is also possible.
 In severe cases, the tooth becomes loose as the gums start pulling away.
 This is why it’s so important to get regular X-rays, dental cleanings, and maintain good oral hygeine at home.

 You might also have no pain, yet still have an infection.
 That can be detected routine exam.

 Many infections and abnormalities can be detected and treated at an early stage.
 By using preventive measures, you’ll be less likely to need a full root canal retreatment.

 The doctors at Compassionate Endodontists New York/NYC often successfully retreats other dentists’ failed root canals.
 If you do have a failed root canal, the doctors will often use state-of-the-art 3D Imaging -- which they have on-site --- and Surgical Operating Microscope to determine what caused your root canal to fail.
 Many people don’t have the 3D imaging technology in their office, and have to send the patient elsewhere.
 That modality makes the entire treatment process cumbersome if you need more than one 3D imaging session.
 The fact that Compassionate Endodontists New York/NYC have their own 3D imaging machine ultimately saves you both time and money!